awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-stream-email-events-kinesis.md

-# IAM Role for Streaming Email Events to Kinesis Data Firehose<a name="permissions-stream-email-events-kinesis"></a>
+# IAM role for streaming email events to Kinesis Data Firehose<a name="permissions-stream-email-events-kinesis"></a>

 In the Amazon Pinpoint Email API, you can create *configuration sets* that specify how to handle certain email events\.
 For example, you can create a configuration set that sends delivery notifications to a specific *event destination*, such as an Amazon SNS topic or a Kinesis Data Firehose delivery stream\.
 When you send email through the Amazon Pinpoint Email API using that configuration set, Amazon Pinpoint sends information about email\-related events to the event destination that you specified in the configuration set\.